 The Art of Survivorship: Dinner Theater

-Enjoy a delicious dinner, meet other survivors and share your story with the improvisational actors of Houston Playback Theater.
+Enjoy a delicious dinner, meet other survivors and be inspired by artists from the Houston Grand Opera at this free event.

 Honor a Survivor

 There are many ways to support cancer survivors and let them know that you care!

 Choose one of seven designs and send a personal message to a survivor

 There is a constant need for blood and blood products to treat cancer patients.
 You can help.